American Bulldog Chihuahua Mix (American Bullhuahua) Breed information

 Unsurprisingly, they possess quite a bit of that classic Chihuahua charisma, though it's often tempered by the Bulldog goodness they inherited as well.

-American Bulldog Chihuahua mixes are known for their loyalty and friendliness towards people.
+American Bully Chihuahua Crosses are known for their loyalty and friendliness towards people.
 Unfortunately, they're not so friendly when it comes to other animals.

 Like Chihuahuas, they tend to want to be the only pet around.
 Still, if given proper socialization training starting at an early age, it is entirely possible for a Bullhuahua to be more accepting of other animals in the home.
 This is why it's important for owners of this hybrid breed to ensure that their pup gets enough socialization in order to get the most out of their relationship!